 Then R’ Kahn makes a fascinating suggestion: Pharaoh’s hardened heart was not to take away his free will, but it “restore the equilibrium of choice” that was taken away by the undeniably miraculous plagues:

 “We can now answer our previous question by turning the issue around.
-Surely it was the plagues which took away, or at least limited, the free choice of Pharaoh.
+Surely, it was the plagues that took away, or at least limited, the free choice of Pharaoh.
 Surely a beaten, abused Pharaoh does not have the freedom to make a rational, dispassionate decision regarding belief in G-d.
-In order to allow Pharaoh the freedom of choice to either accept or reject G-d, his heart had to be hardened, effectively restoring the equilibrium to Pharaoh’s impaired, plague-ridden decision making process.”
+In order to allow Pharaoh the freedom of choice to either accept or reject G-d, his heart had to be hardened, effectively restoring the equilibrium to Pharaoh’s impaired, plague-ridden decision-making process.”
 R’ Ari Kahn, M’oray HaAish, Pharaoh’s Heart [23]

 The Power of Teshuvah